The Retribution of Lies: Rumour 2 of the Gone Girl Feminist Network

 I do not feel as bad about the incident with Elisabeth because I only made myself vulnerable to village gossip, while Elisabeth was the adult in control of the situation.
 I didn’t fear my reputation would be slighted to anyone who mattered to me.
 I had a lot of female friends at school who confided in me and looked to me for support.
 I even accompanied a friend on a couple of busses to the sexual health clinic in Stirling while I was at school.
 She wanted to go on the pill, but her older boyfriend would not go with her.
 As a 17-year-old before the days of social media, I felt my world was no bigger than all my friends.
 These women knew who I was, and they who would have my back.
 I was the class clown at school, and it was women who explained to me that I was being ironic about my masculinity.
 This has been said by a few women in different cities since, so I presume a lot of female friends have picked up on this as well.
 The accusation of these old men felt preposterous.
 I resented the old-fashioned men shaming me and Elisabeth for dancing together.
 My way of defeating men like that was always with ironic humour mocking their masculinity, and women always understood that, even if the men were oblivious.

 I might have been arrogant when I dismissed and mocked those men, but I was a drunken teenager.
 However, I think Elisabeth knew that I was just acting the goat.
 Why else would she play along?
 Our society has been accused of infantilizing women- denying them any agency and treating them as helpless.
-Even though women grow up quicker and more concerned with status hierarchies earlier.
-The thereby become more adept at perceiving and exchanging social cues and, while men can catch up, this gender difference generally continues into adulthood.
-Women are generally more communicative and sensitive.
 It is worth considering all the ways a woman could communicate in Elisabeth’s situation, if the man were acting against her wishes.

 A women can just look at a man to make him question his behaviour.
 Or, give him a look out the corner of her eyes, or raise her eyebrows, or tilt her head and glare.
-She might jolt her right hand down with his, to get his attention, while making any of the above expressions.
+She might jolt her right hand down a little to get his attention, before making any of the above expressions.
 She might clear her throat, or make the thoughtful sound “ehhhh…?”.
 Maybe she would wait until the man’s hand had moved 2 or 3 cm to be sure, then she would say his name, or “no”, or “ehhh….
 No”, or “excuse me?”.
 She could always speak in full sentence- “don’t even think about it”, “what are you doing?”.
-Once the man had moved 5 or 6 cm down her back, even if she didn’t mind and wanted to be protective, she could have said “Kieran, you better not, or you’ll get in trouble”.
-Why would she pretend she didn’t notice what he was doing, and that he was looking and throwing her glances at her.
-I was looking expectantly for her to play her part; Why did she wait until he had slowly moved his hand down to her bottom, and then speak conspiratorially in full sentence?
+She could do this with a bit of humour, or not.
+You get the picture.
+Why would she pretend not to notice what the young man was doing, and that he was glancing at her for a response.
+Why did she wait until I had slowly moved my hand down to the top of her bottom, and then speak conspiratorially in full sentence?

-This is another central point.
-Elisabeth did not report this incident to the network of young activists who run campaigns abusing and drugging British men in Berlin.
-Feminists have appealed to this incident, as an instance of groping or sexual assault, to stoke hatred in thousand of people online, but there is no woman who feels like she was groped.
+This is a central point.
+Elisabeth did not report this incident to the network of young activists who run campaigns abusing and drugging British men in Berlin, 15 years later when she was nearly 60, still in my rural village.
+Feminists have appealed to this incident, as an instance of groping or sexual assault, to stoke hatred of me in thousands of people online, but there is no woman who claims she was groped.
 There is no woman you should believe when she says she was groped or sexually assaulted.
 There is no woman saying this.
 Whatever has been said, has been said by the daughter of a friend of Elisabeth’s.
 This woman suffered an alcoholic father growing up and would become an active member of a network of women who take revenge on toxic men.
-Some two decades after the incident in question, thihs younger woman has put herself at the centre of attention by taking up the rumour about me and retelling it for her own reasons.

-It is not unusual for activists to take ownership of other people’s experience and use it to rationalize their own hostility.
+It is not unusual for activists to take ownership of other people’s experience and use it to rationalize their own actions and agenda.
 Many of the women I met in Berlin involved in these networks had a history of father absence, or an alcoholic father or a religious father.
-Most felt that they knew what men really are and held normie women with contempt because of their ignorance.
-They felt justified in taking other people’s experience and interpreting it as a sign of sinister toxic behaviour that portends sexual violence.
+Most felt that they knew what men really are, and held normie women with contempt because of their ignorance.
+They feel justified in contradicting other women’s experience of events.
 When you read headlines of ‘1 in 4 women experience sexually assault’, the responses of these women have manipulated to mislead.
 Unwanted contact or touching while fully clothed has been counted as sexual assault in the survey.
 However, most people would not consider this sexual assault.
-The thousands of female freshers who have such an experience every year dancing in clubs offering £1 shots do not all believe they have been sexually assaulted.
-Neither do the men on the dance floor.
-Other people’s experiences are being appropriated and misrepresented in this way to drive up hatred and anger by activists.
-They want to justify, what they claim are, the expedient measures of sexually assaulting, emotionally abusing and drugging men.
+The thousands of students dancing in clubs offering £1 shots every year during freshers’ week, do not all leave the club believe they have been sexually assaulted.
+People on packed public transport do not generally believe this unwanted touching is sexual assault.
+Activists naturally see it as their job to make people angry about the issue they are campaigning against.
+Adherents to a certain feminism are willing to appropriate and contradict the experience of women in this way to drive up hatred and anger.
+They want to justify, what they claim are, expedient measures- emotional and psychological abuse, systematic drugging, and sexually assault.

-The context from my village might explain why Elisabeth did play along.
+There is some context from my village that might explain why Elisabeth did play along.
 My sister told me years ago that some women in the village didn’t like my mum.
-Some thought that she thinks she is better than them.
+They believe that she thinks she is better than them.
 Elisabeth and her friend Margaret are two such women.
 One night I went up to Margaret’s house after the pub and she betrayed as much.
 For some reason, her youngest daughter wanted me to go in and see the scene in the kitchen.
 Margaret’s husband was drunk with his head on the kitchen table, and she said smartly ‘what’s he doing here?’.
-Her husband’s drinking buddy, Donald, vouched for me since we had worked together before, but Margaret said, ‘but he’ll tell his mother’.
-I think both Elisabeth and Margaret would enjoy the idea of taking my mum down a peg or two.
+Her husband’s drinking buddy, Donald, vouched for me since we had worked together, but Margaret said, ‘but he’ll tell his mother’.
+I think both Elisabeth and Margaret enjoy the idea of taking my mum down a peg or two.
 Elisabeth could see that I was just acting the goat, while wondering what my mother might think when she found out her golden boy was behaving this way.
-Whenever I went to the Hall with my folks on Hogmanay, and other occasions afterwards, they were conspiratorial in their mocking of my mum, more than me.
-She was playing by the rules of village gossip in the 90’s.
-Elisabeth could have no idea of the consequences this would have for me 20 years later when a younger generation took it out of context.
-As my harassment started in Glasgow, Margaret’s oldest daughter started to appear in the coffeeshop where I worked to accompany my harassment and present herself as my executioner.
-For someone who has suffered abuse helplessly at the hands of a man for years, the thought of being able to have such men exiled from every job, emotionally abused in every relationship, systematically drugged for over a decade must be some recompense.
-It is not justice, however, for the victims are not her father, nor are they ‘such men’, the toxic Other.
+After that night, whenever I went to the village all with my folks on Hogmanay, and other occasions afterwards, they were conspiratorial in their mocking of my mum more than me.

 A different story from my village